Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool compares 2-5 companies or drugs side by side, using specific verbs like 'compare' and 'pulls'.
-It distinguishes itself from sibling tools by focusing on multi-entity comparisons, which no other sibling explicitly does.
+Description clearly states the tool compares 2-5 companies or drugs side-by-side, using specific verbs like 'compare' and 'rank'.
+It distinguishes from sequential single lookups by explicitly stating preference.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.